slavajda02/parking-research-argon/README.md

 python test.py
 ```
 The testing function can print out the time of one inference and save all of the images that were tested.

+# ArgonPark library

+This library was made to utilize the trained model from previous steps with an algorithm to evaluate occupancy on a dedicated parking lot.
+It acts as a base for a raspberry pi host script that has a web interface which interfaces with this library and its methods.
+Documentation is in the works.

 # Contact me